mobilemind/OpenInlets/README.md

 ```

 Note that [nodejs] and [npm] are required.
 The lines above will install [grunt], [js2uri], and other
 dependencies defined in `package.json`.
-Later you can update them using `npm update` at any time or
+Later you can update them using `npm update` at any time
-just invoke `grunt` to re-build OpenInlets.
+or just invoke `grunt` to re-build OpenInlets.

 ## URL Scheme Notes
-Each bookmarklet does one or more rudimentary checks and then redirects to an app using a URL protocol
+Each bookmarklet does some rudimentary check and then redirects to an app using a URL protocol
 scheme.
-Information for each bookmarklet and the URL scheme follows.

 * **OpenIn1Password** - Uses the `ophttp://` or `ophttps://` URL protocol scheme for 1Password.
-See
-the subheading [Open URLs externally...][1Password URL Scheme] for details.
+See the subheading [Open URLs externally...][1Password URL Scheme] for details.
 * **OpenInBlogsy** - Uses the `blogsy:` URL protocol scheme for Blogsy.
 See [Blogsy URL Scheme].
-* **OpenInGoodReader** - Uses the `grhttp://` or `grhttps://` URL protocol scheme for GoodReader.
+* **OpenInGoodReader** - Uses the `grhttp://` or `grhttps://` URL protocol scheme for
+GoodReader.
 See [GoodReader URL Scheme].
 * **OpenInGoogleChrome** - Uses the `googlechrome://` or `googlechromes://` scheme for the
 Google Chrome app on iOS.
 See [Google Chrome URL Scheme] for details.
 * **OpenInGoogleMaps** - Uses the `comgooglemaps://` protocol scheme for the Google Maps app
 on iOS.
 See [Google Maps URL Scheme] for details.
 * **OpenIniOctocat** - Uses the `ioc://` URL protocol scheme for iOctocat.
 See the subheading
 [How to open GitHub URLs in iOctocat?][iOctocat URL Scheme] for details.
-* **SearchIn1Password** - Uses `onepassword4://search/` with the current domain appended to trigger
+* **SearchIn1Password** - Uses `onepassword4://search/` with the current domain appended to
-a 1Password search.
+trigger a 1Password search.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.

 ## Version Notes